fastjs-team/core/README.md

 # Fastjs-next

+## Getting Started

+Emm...
+It's not ready yet.
+Wait for a while to learn fastjs-next.

 ## Description

-Fastjs-next is a version that can be used in node projects.
-It adapts the tree-shaking of webpack / vite.
+Fastjs-next is a version that can be used in node projects.It adapts the tree-shaking of webpack / vite.
 We rewrite the code of fastjs, let you more comfortable to use it in node projects.

 ## Install